 20 Abigail rode on her donkey and came down to the place in the hills where David and his men were staying.
-Suddenly David and his men met her.
-21 David had been saying to his men, "It was useless for us to protect that man and all his possessions here in this wilderness.
+Suddenly David and his men met her.21 David had been saying to his men, "It was useless for us to protect that man and all his possessions here in this wilderness.
 We did not steal anything that belonged to him, but he has acted badly toward me in return for our good actions toward him.
 22 I hope that God will strike me and kill me if he or even one male person belonging to him is still alive tomorrow morning!"

 23 When Abigail saw David, she quickly got down from her donkey and bowed before him, with her face touching the ground.
 24 Then she prostrated herself at David's feet and said to him, "Sir, I deserve to be punished for what my husband has done.
 Please listen to what I say to you.
-25 Please do not pay attention to that we were in the fields close to them, what this worthless man Nabal has said. those men of David were very kind to us.
-His name means 'fool,' and he surely is a They did not harm us.
-They did not steal foolish man.
-But I, who am willing to be one and killing anyone.
+25 Please do not pay attention to your servant, did not see the messengers gail had brought to him.
+He said to her, whom you sent to him.
+26 Yahweh has pre- "I hope that things may go well for you.
+I vented you from getting revenge on any- have heard what you said, and I will do one and killing anyone.
 I hope that just what you have requested." as surely as Yahweh lives and as surely as you live, your enemies will be cursed like Nabal is.
-27 I have brought a gift for you and for the men who are with you.
+27 I have brought a gift for vou and for the men who are with you.
 28 Please forgive me if I have done anything wrong to you.
 Yahweh will surely reward you by allowing many of your descendants to become kings of Israel, because you are fighting the battles that Yahweh wants you to fight.
-And I know that throughout all your life you have not done anything wrong.
-29 Even when those who are trying to kill you pursue you, you are safe because Yahweh your God takes care of you.
+And I know that throughout all your life you have not done anything wrong.29 Even when those who are trying to kill you pursue you, you are safe because Yahweh your God takes care of you.
 You will be protected like a bundle that is safely tied up.
 But your enemies will disappear like stones that are hurled 30 Yahweh has promised from a sling. to do good things for you, and he will do what he has promised.
 And he will cause you to become the ruler of the Israelite people.
 31 When that happens, do not kill any people in his household.
 Then you will not think that you deserve to be punished for having punished and killed innocent people.
 And when Yahweh enables you to become king, please do not forget to be kind to me."